How we solved a problematic product feedback loop in Aha!

 The tools we used to track status made it difficult to share updates with other teams.
 Communication was ad hoc and manual.
 For example, our marketing team frequently asked for updates on features to help with launch planning.
 But we did not have a simple way to gather and share these updates — and important details were often lost in translation.

 Aha! as a solution

 We did a few things to make sure the ideas portal rollout was successful.
 First, we had the product and marketing teams initially “seed” the portal with ideas and then roll it out to a small pilot group.
-That way, when we rolled it out more broadly it didn’t feel like the crickets were chirping.
+That way, when we rolled it out more broadly, it didn’t feel like the crickets were chirping.
 Second, we got support from our executive team, including our head of product and global head of sales, and announced at our all-hands meeting.

 Life is good

 We knew the new approach for gathering feedback was successful when ideas, comments, and votes were consistently streaming in and emails came to a standstill.
 And our product management teams no longer need to create multiple spreadsheets to manage the backlog of features we want to build.